Research and innovation

 Developing innovative solutions is one of our very top priorities.
 That’s why we decided to define specific areas of innovation in which we apply our research activities to accelerate the pace of technological progress.
 How do you go about developing innovations that will make people’s lives easier?
 We choose to rely on competitive know-how and carefully selected resources.
 We invest in various areas of innovation, all of which feature an interdisciplinary approach and international networking.
 That makes sense because developing something new and successful requires global collaboration between all Bosch research locations plus alliances with first-rate partners.

 How we drive innovative research

-One way we strive to anticipate global needs and demand for new products is by keeping a close eye on megatrends and innovation trends.
-That said, we are always conscious that any developments and innovations we pursue need to be compatible with Bosch’s corporate mission.
+One way we strive to anticipate global needs and demands for new products is by keeping a close eye on megatrends and innovation trends.
+That said, we are always conscious that any developments and innovations we pursue need to be compatible with the Bosch corporate mission.
 The sheer scale of the infrastructure that supports our areas of innovation requires us to manage all the steps in the process carefully – from the idea right through to the finished product.